light watkins’s tortoise approach to change

 Hey there,

 Light Watkins here.
-As a long-time podcaster, I understand what it takes to prep for an interview with the author of a new book.
+As a long-time podcaster, I have a great appreciation for what it takes to prep for an interview with the author of a new book.

-And I want to help you save time by providing you with everything you’ll need to make our interview dynamic and as engaging as possible for your audience.
+And I want to help you save time by providing you with everything you’ll need to make our interview dynamic and as valuable as possible for your audience (with minimal research for you).
+Below, you’ll find:

 Myth vs. Reality when it comes to change

 Reality: Unless you’re David Goggins, life will outlast your discipline.
-Brutal honesty about what you can sustain on your average busy day is far more powerful.
+Instead, brutal honesty about what you can sustain on your average busy day is far more powerful.

 Myth: You can opt out of change, or avoid it altogether.